 With 4 wild cards, 2 in each league, the playoffs have become a tournament.
 The World Series and the 162 game season have been cheapened.
 A team may win 120 games and still not make it to the World Series.
 Baseball made more sense when there were 16 teams and the pennant winners from each league went to the Series.

 It is unusual for a pitcher to complete a game.
 Managers take starting pitchers out after 6 or 7 innings in favor of relievers.
 Justin Verlander, a Cy Young winner in 2011, completed 4 games.
 Compare that with Jack Chesbro, who pitched 48 complete games for the New York Highlanders (Yankees) in 1904.
 Chesbro won 41 games and pitched 455 innings.
 It makes you wonder about modern era pitchers.
-Are they that delicate?
+Are they that weak?
 Mariano Rivera came in, pitched 1 inning, and they acted like he was Superman.
 Rivera is a Hall of Famer, although he pitched only 1283.2 innings and compiled a 49-43 win-loss record after 2000.
 I am a Yankee fan!
 I just think closers are overrated.

 In 2006, Commissioner Bud Selig launched an investigation into the use of steroids by Barry Bonds and others.
 The probe resulted from a book called "Game of Shadows," written by reporters from the San Francisco Chronicle.
 It described Bonds' use of performance enhancing drugs and his dealings with those who supplied them.